How to Create a Logo for Your Business

 99 Designs — $299+

 With 99 Designs, the process flows in the other direction.
-You start by creating a brief for the design work you need completing (in this case, a logo).
+You start by creating a brief for the design work you need to complete (in this case, a logo).
 From there, you can either hire a specific designer or host a design contest.

 If you have a good idea of what you want, it’s best to hire a specific designer.
 However, if you’re open to exploring your options and don’t have a set style, you can create a contest to see what their design community comes up with.

 Their logo design services start at $299.To get started, head to 99 Design’s logo design page.
 From there, you can create your brief or learn more about how the process works.
 You can also look at finished logos their design community created in the past.

 If you’re ready to roll, click “I need a logo” and follow their prompts to create your design brief.
 After that, their design community will get to work, creating the perfect logo for your business.